jreiche/aeo_radar/README.md

 ### Learning goals
 * Introduction to GEE
-* Visualisation and RGB generation of Sentinel-1 images
+* Visualisation and RGB generation of Sentinel-1 images in GEE
-* Basic time series analysis of Sentinel-1 images
+* Basic time series analysis of Sentinel-1 images in GEE
 * Understanding basic SAR backscatter characteristics (VV and VH backscatter values and distributions) over different land cover (forest, plantation, non-forest, built-up and water)
 * Linking the backscatter characteristics to particular scatter mechanism on the ground (surface, volume and double bounce scattering).
 Understanding interactions of the radar wave with objects on the ground (tree, water ...).